Joe2308/milestone-1-test-run/README.md

 Each section links to the most important items to engage users and encourage a conversion.

 ### Elements that have priority:
-1. Navigation menu with fixed scrolling
+1. Navigation menu with fixed scrolling.
-1. Clickable logo with return to home link
+1. Clickable logo with return to home link.
-1. Video and hero images
+1. Video and hero images.
-1. Social media links
+1. Social media links.
-1. Contact form
+1. Contact form.

 ## Surface